BU-KABlab/PANDA-BEAR/documentation/04 Using-Analyzers.md

 # Using Analyzers

-Analyzers process and analyze experiment results from the PANDA-SDL system.
+Analyzers process and analyze experiment results from the PANDA-BEAR system.
 They perform data analysis, generate visualizations, and can create new experiments based on analysis results.

 **Navigation**: [Home](00-Home.md) | [Getting Started](01%20Getting-Started.md) | [Writing Protocols](03%20Writing-Protocols.md) | [Creating Generators](02%20Creating-Generators.md) | Using Analyzers